Nusa Cendana University

-The Nusa Cendana University (Universitas Nusa Cendana) is a public university in Kupang, East Nusa Tenggara, Indonesia.
+The Nusa Cendana University (Universitas Nusa Cendana, abbreviated Undana) is a public university in Kupang, East Nusa Tenggara, Indonesia.
 It was established on September 1, 1962.
 Its rector is Maxs Sanam.

 In 2021, the United States Agency for International Development (USAID) and the Ministry of Education, Culture, Research, and Technology (META) launched an initiative to improve digital literacy among Indonesian university students.
 The five-year initiative focused on five universities in Indonesia, including the Nusa Cendana University.
 Lecturers were provided with training and resources to teach digital literacy skills to students.